bluerobotics/bluerobotics.github.io/brov2/assembly.md

 There are some items necessary for operation that are not included with the kit.

  - A gamepad controller.
 We recommend [an Xbox360 Controller](https://www.amazon.com/Microsoft-Wired-Controller-Windows-Console/dp/B004QRKWLA?th=1) or [a Logitech F310 Gamepad](http://gaming.logitech.com/en-us/product/f310-gamepad).
- - A laptop or a Windows tablet.
-QGroundControl works on Mac, Windows, and Linux.
+ - A laptop or a Windows 10 tablet.
+QGroundControl works on Mac, Windows 10, and Linux.
  - A battery for the BlueROV2.
 We recommend getting our [18AH Lithium-ion Battery](http://www.bluerobotics.com/store/electronics/batteries/battery-li-4s-18ah-r1/) or 2 or 3 of [these](http://www.hobbyking.com/hobbyking/store/uh_viewItem.asp?idProduct=56844)
  - A 4S capable LiPo/Li-Ion balance battery charger.
 We use and recommend [this one](https://hobbyking.com/en_us/turnigy-reaktor-300w-20a-ac-dc-synchronous-balance-charger-discharger-us-plug.html).